VISTANet: VIsual Spoken Textual Additive Net for Interpretable Multimodal Emotion Recognition: Proposed Work

 \subsection{KAAP}

 This Section proposes a novel multimodal interpretability technique, K-Average Additive exPlanation (KAAP), depicted in Fig. \ref{fig:inter}.
 It computes the importance of each modality and its features while predicting a particular emotion class.
-The existing interpretability techniques do not apply to speech and multimodal emotion recognition.
-Moreover, the most frequently used and accepted interpretability technique for images and text is SHAP \cite{lundberg2017unified}, which is an approximation of Shapley values \cite{SHAPley1953value}.
-It requires $O(n^2)$ computational time-complexity whereas KAAP requires a time of $O(k^2)$ where $k<=n$ is a given hyper-parameter.
-Moreover, KAAP applies to multimodal emotion analysis and a single modality or a combination of any two modalities as well.
+Most of the existing interpretability techniques do not apply to speech and multimodal emotion recognition.
+Moreover, the most frequently used and accepted interpretability technique for images and text is Shapley Additive exPlanations (SHAP) \cite{lundberg2017unified}, which is an approximation of Shapley values \cite{SHAPley1953value}.
+It requires $O(n^2)$ computational time complexity, whereas KAAP requires a time of $O(k^2)$ where $k<=n$ is a given hyper-parameter.
+Moreover, KAAP applies to multimodal emotion analysis and a single modality or a combination of any two modalities.